alex-m-programmer/greece-weather-trends/README.md

 ## ⏰ Schedule

-The DAG runs daily at **02:00 UTC time**, pulling the **previous day's** finalized weather data (Visual Crossing blends live/forecast data for the current day, so yesterday's data is used to ensure only finalized observations are stored).
+The DAG runs daily when the Docker stack is active at **02:00 UTC time**, pulling the **previous day's** finalized weather data (Visual Crossing blends live/forecast data for the current day, so yesterday's data is used to ensure only finalized observations are stored).

 ---